evaggian/virtual_coach_useful_activities/README.md

 The files in frontend/static/img are used to display the chatbot and the user inside the chat, as well as to display the chatbot when the chat is still closed at the start.

+You can use "\n" in your utterances in domain.yml to split an utterance into two separate messages.

 ## License